 Some couples may have cold feet when it comes to joining their bank accounts.
 They may choose to manage and maintain their own separate accounts.
 At the same time, they might commit to each saving an agreed upon amount per month, and dividing up household expenses according to a fair distribution.

 Pros: You don’t have to worry about your spouse having the same spending habits as you and you can continue to manage your money as you like.
 That's a plus if you're worried about sacrificing any of your financial independence or if your spouse is a spender, for example, while you're a saver.

 If a couple decides to merge their money halfway, each spouse keeps a separate bank account in which to put their paychecks, and then there is a joint account funded by both spouses from which expenses are paid.

 Pros: The pros in this situation are that each of you has the ability to maintain some independence, while at the same time playing a shared role in your household financial management.
-And when bills are paid from one account, it take can take the stress out of keeping track of what's been paid and what hasn't.
+When bills are paid from one account, it can take the stress out of keeping track of what's been paid and what hasn't.

 Cons: Having multiple accounts to manage could be a little confusing, especially if one of you is more organized than the other.
-Also, if you and your spouse earn different salaries, you'll have to figure what percentage of each of your incomes is a fair amount for each to contribute towards shared expenses.
+If you and your spouse earn different salaries, you'll have to figure what percentage of each of your incomes is a fair amount for each to contribute toward shared expenses.

-3. Put all the money together in a union - like your marriage!
+Option #3: Put all the money together in a union - like your marriage!

 Pros: A joint bank account can offer a sense of unity and partnership.
-If you're focused on fine-tuning your budget, it'll be easier to track money coming in versus money going out because there's complete transparency, and it can be simpler all around to have all your money combined in one place.
+If you're focused on fine-tuning your budget, it'll be easier to track money coming in, versus money going out, because there's complete transparency, and it can be simpler all around to have all your money combined in one place.